coold8d/GasAlarm/README.md

 This module can detect and notify gas level in ppm, if gas level is high, it will trigger buzzer alarm automatically.
 The gas level will be measured by ADC which is on the BLE.

 * Features
   * Detect/Notify gas level in ppm
   * Manual trigger buzzer alarm
   * Auto-trigger alarm when gas level is high

 <a name="Pinouts"></a>
 ## 2. Pinouts

+* Power Pins:
+  * Vcc
+  * GND
 * AO
 Read Gas data
 * Alarm_EN